 What Is A Postgraduate Student?
 A Definition

 What is a postgraduate student?
-There are lots of people studying at university and in the UK about half a million
+There are lots of people studying at university and in the UK about half

 There are a few different ways that postgraduate students can study and it doesn't matter if they work full-time or part-time as well as study they are all postgraduate students.